mattoofahad/mattoofahad/README.md

 ### Hi there 👋
 😄 I am Fahad Mattoo, currently changing my career from an Engineer to a Developer.

-My interest are as follow;🔭🤔🌱
+My interest and work are;🔭🤔🌱

 1 - Fullstack Web Developer: 🔭(HTML, CSS, DOM, Node, Express, React, Redux, PostgreSQL)